tolaseadegbite/small_chops_shop/README.md

 # Ecommerce (food) webapp with simple custom admin
 This project is written in Ruby on Rails 7.
 The purpose is to keep teaching myself about the framework.

+(I AM LOOKING FOR A JUNIOR ROLE GUYS)
 ## Key Features
 Accept payment with Paystack (now owned by stripe) Ngrok for webhooks testing